 Safety Guidelines have been developed and will be enforced to ensure the safety of all students.
-Support school bus drivers in their efforts to safely transport students.
+Parental support is requested for bus drivers in their efforts to safely transport students.
 Parents/Guardians can help students develop a positive attitude toward school bus safety.

 School bus discipline and school bus safety are intertwined and inseparable.
-Student must properly ride the bus to ensure everyone's safety including that of other students, motorists, and pedestrians.
+Students must properly ride the bus to ensure everyone's safety including that of other students, motorists, and pedestrians.
 Disruptive or distracting conduct will not be tolerated.
-All bus safety rules apply to regular bus routes, field trips, academic trips and athletic trips.
+All bus safety rules apply to regular bus routes, field trips, academic trips, and athletic trips.

 School buses are equipped with Global Position System (GPS) for increased safety and security.
 The device records bus location and time.
-Parents/Guardians and students can track their school bus within ten (10) minutes of arrival by using the Versatrans My Stop app.
-Accurate tracking is subject to the availability of adequate wifi services.
+Parents/Guardians and students can track their school bus within ten (10) minutes of arrival by using the transportation parent app (see the Transportation home page on the fcboe.org website for information).
+Accurate tracking is subject to the availability of adequate Wi-Fi services.